 additional funding is needed.
 Some scientists will go back to school for a

 medical or business degree, while others may leave the industry completely.

 In our discussion, the

 Vice President and Chief Medical Officer discussed the fact that, generally

 speaking, big pharmaceutical companies do not have very good drug pipelines,

-with many of their prominent moneymakers coming off patent.
+with many of their prominent moneymakers having come off patent.
 During the

 interview, this person suggested that once this happens, “it will become